weilyu/tab-504-checker/readme.md

    chrome.alarms.create("checkTabsAlarm", { periodInMinutes: 0.5 });

 3. Change `0.5` (0.5 minutes) to your desired interval in minutes.
+Please note that the minimum alarm interval supported by Chrome is currently 30 seconds.
 For example, to check every 1 minute, change it to:

    chrome.alarms.create("checkTabsAlarm", { periodInMinutes: 1 });